 Tools

-Tools give agents the ability to interact with the outside world — reading files, making HTTP requests, connecting to MCP servers, calling APIs, or running custom Python functions.
+Tools let agents interact with the outside world: reading files, making HTTP requests, connecting to MCP servers, calling APIs, or running custom Python functions.
 They are configured in the spec.tools list, keyed on the type field.

 Tool Types